-Linux repository provides the immutability option.
-For more information, see Hardened (Immutable) Repository.
+A Linux repository with single-use credentials and the immutability feature provides additional protection for your backup files.
+For more information, see Hardened Repository.

 Linux Backup Repository Deployment

 To communicate with a Linux-based repository, Veeam Backup & Replication uses two Veeam Data Movers that are responsible for data processing and transfer:

 - Veeam Data Mover on the backup proxy

 - Veeam Data Mover on the Linux backup repository